 What is the process for enrolling my son?

-Beginning in late July each year, ADVANCE GUARD reservations are accepted until December 31st.
-Tuition discounts (if tuition is paid in full) are available during this period and ADVANCE GUARD members receive a special lapel pin, tee shirt and a fun trip during the next camp season.
-ADVANCE GUARD reservations are very important in determining the extent of our off-season capital projects and we encourage you to take advantage of the discounts, which benefit you and Winona.
+Beginning in late August each year, EARLY ENROLLMENT reservations are accepted until December 31st.
+Tuition discounts (if tuition is paid in full) are available during this period and EARLY ENROLLMENT members receive a special tee shirt during the next camp season.
+EARLY ENROLLMENT reservations are very important in determining the extent of our off-season capital projects and we encourage you to take advantage of the discounts, which benefit you and Winona.

 We live outside the United States.
 Are there any special considerations I should know about for my son?